-- Pre-Project Checklist for Lead Abatement Projects - Pre-Project Checklist for Lead Safe Work Practices of Lead Hazard Remediation

-1. When there is a child under the age of six years old in residence:
+- Pre-Project Checklist for Lead Abatement Projects - 1.
+When there is a child under the age of six years old in residence (or presumed child in residence): - a.

-- a.
 The CT DPH licensed lead consultant shall report their findings to CT DPH and the local director of health through the submission of the CT DPH Lead Inspection and Testing Summary Form. - b.
-This reporting of the CT DPH Lead Inspection and Testing Summary Firm will trigger the CT Department of Public Lead Poisoning Prevention and Control Regulations.

-- c.
-The local director of health shall issue an Order letter to the property owner to abate all lead hazards. - d.
+This reporting of the CT DPH Lead Inspection and Testing Summary Firm will trigger the CT Department of Public Lead Poisoning Prevention and Control Regulations. - c.
+The local director of health shall issue an Order letter to the property owner to abate all lead hazards.
+Connecticut Housing Finance Authority 6

+- d.
 All defective lead surfaces and bare soil shall be abated by a CT DPH licensed lead abatement contractor. - e.
 Before lead abatement work begins, the property owner and/or the CT LEP/Environmental Firm shall hire a CT DPH Licensed Lead Consultant, employing a CT DPH certified planner-project designer, to develop a lead abatement plan and a lead management plan.